Does Fannie Mae (FNMA) Pay a Dividend? (2026)

 Does Fannie Mae (FNMA) pay a dividend?

-Fannie Mae (FNMA) currently returns little or nothing as a dividend.
+No. There is no dividend on FNMA in our data and the yield is 0%.
 FNMA common is unusual to value with normal metrics.
 Even though Fannie Mae earns billions and holds more than $100 billion of net worth, almost none of that currently accrues to common holders: Treasury sits ahead of them with senior preferred stock whose liquidation preference exceeds $200 billion, and it holds warrants for about 79.9% of the common.
 The roughly $8 billion market cap is therefore not a claim on current earnings or book value but a market-implied probability that the company exits conservatorship on terms that leave value for the common after Treasury's stake is satisfied.
 Standard price-to-earnings or price-to-book analysis does not capture this; the price is effectively pricing a political and legal outcome.

 The bottom line on the FNMA dividend